LennartKeller/trf_training_tut/text/PyTorchLightning.md

 ## Conclusion

-Pytorch Lightning goal is not to hide complexity from the user.
+Pytorch Lightning's goal is not to hide complexity from the user.
 Instead, it provides an API that helps to structure the complexity into a sequence of single steps.
 This approach is constructive when designing custom models from scratch or implementing new training regimes that differ from the standard training loop.
 This flexibility comes at the cost of friendliness to beginners.
 People who have little experience with PyTorch itself will quickly be overwhelmed by PyTorch Lightning API with vast possibilities to customize steps manually.
 Even though the documentation is extensive and covers nearly all aspects of the library in great detail, it can be frustrating sometimes that there are multiple ways to achieve the same behavior, and there is little to no guidance in choosing between the different parts.
 Like most modern deep learning frameworks, PyTorch Lightning is rapidly evolving, and thus many parts of it are either in beta and subject to significant changes in the future or deprecated.
 Unfortunately, this is also noticeable when searching the web for further advice since many tips or tutorials quickly become outdated.
-But despite these limitation for beginners, experienced user can really benefit from using PyTorch Lightning.
-Not only because of the additional features like built-in logging, tuning or other tweaks, but mainly because the well thought API enforces them to write self-contained models that contain all the logic for experimenting with them.
+Nevertheless, despite these limitations for beginners, experienced users can benefit from using PyTorch Lightning.
+Not only because of the additional features like built-in logging, tuning, or other tweaks but mainly because the well-thought API enforces them to write self-contained models that contain all the logic for experimenting with them.
-This enables sharing of model in an effortless way and also alleviates maintainability.
+This approach effortlessly enables sharing of models and also alleviates maintainability.